How to Deal with Child Custody in Divorce

 Child Arrangement Order

-If Mediation fails and you still cannot come to an agreement with your ex, a Child Arrangement Order, is an application to the Court for a Judge to make a decision about anything you disagree on, such as where the child lives and when your child spends time with each parent.
+If you still can't come to an agreement with your ex after Mediation, a Child Arrangement Order is an application to the Court for a Judge to make a decision about anything you disagree on, such as where the child lives and when your child spends time with each parent.

-It is important to note that you must attend Mediation before you apply to the Court to get a Child Arrangement Order.
+It is important to note that you must attend Mediation before you apply to get a Child Arrangement Order.

 The Child Arrangement Order will stay in place until the child is 18 (or until a date specified by the Court).
 If a Child Arrangement Order regulates the amount of contact you are allowed with your child, then this lasts until the child is 16 years old.

-Our Family Law and Divorce Solicitors can also assist with enforcing a Child Arrangement Order or with a Child Arrangement Order dispute.
+Our Family Law and Divorce Solicitors can also help enforce a Child Arrangement Order if the child's other parent has broken your agreements or if you're struggling with a Child Arrangement Order dispute.